 To Sum Up

-Would I recommend the tasting menu at Localis to celebrate a special occasion?
+To sum up, would I recommend the tasting menu at Localis to celebrate a special occasion?
 The answer is a resounding YES.

 All five of us were comfortably full after the twelve courses.
 I suspect that the seven-course tasting menu might have not been quite enough for some of us.